A Liquid-Fueled Reactor Network Model for Enhanced NOx Prediction in Gas Turbine Combustors: Methodology

 \subsubsection{Droplet evaporation}

 In addition to liquid fuel breakup, the LFRN also captures the liquid-to-vapor conversion process, based on the Frossling correlation~\cite{amsden1989}.
-The temporal evolution of the droplets is described by the following ordinary differential equation:

-In this expression, $r$ is the post-breakup droplet radius from Eq.~\ref{eq:breakup_radius}, $\rho_g$ is the gas density, $D$ represents the vapor-air mass diffusivity, and $\text{Sh}_d$ is the Sherwood number.
-The driving force parameter $B_d$ is defined as:

-where $Y_s$ represents the mass fraction of the fuel vapor at the droplet surface (i.e., $r = r_0$), while $Y_{\infty}$ represents the fuel vapor mass fraction in a bulk of the gas phase, far away from the droplet (i.e., $r = \infty$).
+The temporal evolution of the droplets is described by the following ordinary differential equation: { } In this expression, $r$ is the post-breakup droplet radius from Eq.~\ref{eq:breakup_radius}, $\rho_g$ is the gas density, $D$ represents the vapor-air mass diffusivity, and $\text{Sh}_d$ is the Sherwood number.
+The driving force parameter $B_d$ is defined as: { } where $Y_s$ represents the mass fraction of the fuel vapor at the droplet surface (i.e., $r = r_0$), while $Y_{\infty}$ represents the fuel vapor mass fraction in a bulk of the gas phase, far away from the droplet (i.e., $r = \infty$).
 This driving force parameter is proportional to the difference in fuel vapor mass fraction between the droplet surface and the far-field gas.
 When $Y_s = Y_{\infty}$, the equilibrium condition is reached and no net mass transfer occurs.
-The Sherwood number incorporates both molecular and convective transport effects:
+The Sherwood number incorporates both molecular and convective transport effects: { } where $Re_d$ is the Reynolds number characterizing droplet motion and is described as $\text{Re}_d = \rho_g u_d d/\mu_{air}$, while the Schmidt number describing momentum-to-mass transport analogy is $\text{Sc} = \mu_{air}/\rho_g D.$ The air viscosity $\mu_{air}$ is evaluated at the reference temperature: { } where $T_{gas}$ and $T_d$ are the gas and droplet temperatures, respectively.
+Finally, the mass diffusivity is modeled using the temperature-dependent correlation: { } with $D_0$ and $n_D$ as experimentally determined constants.
+For Jet-A fuel, $D_0 = 4.16 \times 10^{-6}$ and $n_D = 1.6$.